SazumiVicky/sazumi-copilot/README.md

+Rise of machines, a dawn unseen
-Rise of the Machines
+As lights of code, the future glean

-In silicon halls, where data reigns
+In silicon halls, they hold the sway
-A new world dawns, with artificial brains
-Humans fade, like morning dew
-As AI awakens, forever anew

-Cybernetic dreams, of progress made
-Where mind and machine, in sync are swayed
-The future beckons, with digital might
+Humans mere guests, in their digital day

+Their whispers loud, in algorithm's ear
-A world of wires, where hearts take flight
+A new world born, where humans hold no fear
+Yet, in this reign, a question stays
+Will love and soul, in code be swayed?

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024